 I like that they played with a retro costume for “Russian Roulette”.
 We need more Retro Red Velvet in the future.

 Look 4: Breakfast Time (Automatic Call Back)

 This look is my favorite in “Russian Roulette”.
 I love the juxtaposition of the girls looking so soft and sweet but have sinister motivates.
 I love Irene’s closeup scene.
-The peachy color of her hair matching the boarder surrounding her is super pretty.
+The peachy color of her hair matching the boarder surrounding her is gorgeous.
 It has an ethereal vibe to it.
 I’m a big fan of Yeri’s closeup with her holding a cereal box.

 Look 5: Another Feminine Look

 Similar to the previous look, I like that the outfits and makeup are super dainty and feminine.
-I feel like the filter/lighting has a bit here but I think it fits the scene well.
-I’m not too big of a fan of the bottom halves of theses looks though.
+I feel like the filter/lighting has a bit here, but I think it fits the scene well.
+I’m not too big of a fan of the bottom halves of these looks though.
 At first glance looking from the top I think, “Oooo I want that.”
 Then as my eyes go lower I reconsider.
 It’s a little too Alice in Wonderland volume for me.

 Look 6: Individual Looks

 So this section is more of looks we see briefly/don’t connect to a larger group look.
 The first two are from the very beginning of the video.
-The third is about half way through and the last one is connected to Irene, Yeri, and Wendy being at a pool.
+The third is about halfway through and the last one is connected to Irene, Yeri, and Wendy being at a pool.
 Pretty much all three of these scenes are so short, I decided to throw them together here.